kjjjoP3/CppND-Capstone-Snake-Game/README.md

 ## Introduction

-This is a simple Snake game developed in C++ using SDL2 for graphics rendering.
-The game allows the player to control a snake, eat food, grow longer, and avoid collisions.
-Additionally, the game features a variety of gameplay mechanics, including adjustable difficulty levels, high score tracking, and more.
+This is a classic Snake game developed using C++ and SDL2.
+The game allows the player to control a snake, eat food, grow longer, and avoid obstacles.
+New features such as difficulty levels, high score tracking, and poison food have been added to enhance the gameplay experience.

 ## Features

-### Game Mechanics

-- **Movement**: Use the arrow keys (`Up`, `Down`, `Left`, `Right`) to control the snake's movement.
-- **Eating Food**: The snake grows longer by eating food, represented by yellow squares.
-- **Game Over**: The game ends if the snake hits the wall or collides with its own body.
-- **High Scores**: The high scores are saved to `highScore.txt` and displayed at the end of the game.

-### Difficulty Levels
+### New Features Added:
+1. **Difficulty Levels**:
+   - The player can choose from three difficulty levels during the game:
      - **Easy**: No walls or poison food.
-- **Normal**: Includes walls; the snake will die if it hits the wall.
+     - **Normal**: Includes walls.
+The snake dies if it hits the walls.
-- **Hard**: Adds poison food with a 20% chance, and toxic food that poisons the snake for 5 seconds.
-While poisoned, the snake moves in the opposite direction of the player's input.
+     - **Hard**: Adds poison food with a 20% chance of spawning.
+Toxic food will poison the snake, making it move in the opposite direction for 5 seconds.

-### Pause Feature
+2. **Pause and Resume**:
+   - Press `ESC` to pause or resume the game during play.

+3. **High Score Tracking**:
-- The game can be paused and resumed by pressing the `ESC` key.
+   - The game reads and writes high scores to `highScore.txt`.

-### Toxic Food

-- Toxic food appears at random and has a 20% chance to appear when the snake eats food.
+4. **Poison Food (Hard Level)**:
-- When the snake eats toxic food, it becomes poisoned for 5 seconds.
-- During the poisoned state, the snake will move in the opposite direction (e.g., pressing the `UP` key will make the snake go `DOWN`).
+   - At the hard level, toxic food has a 20% chance of appearing.
+If eaten, the snake becomes poisoned for 5 seconds, during which the snake will move in the opposite direction of the player's input.

-### Modal Box
+5. **Modal Dialog**:

-- When the game ends, a dialog box appears showing the player's score and snake size information.
+   - A modal dialog appears when the game ends, displaying the score and snake size.

+### Expected Behavior

+- **Movement**: The snake moves according to the arrow key inputs.
+The snake grows longer as it eats food.
+- **Game Over**: The game ends if the snake collides with the walls or its own body.
+- **Difficulty Levels**: The difficulty affects game speed and obstacles.
+Higher difficulty includes walls and poison food.
+- **High Score**: The highest score is saved in the `highScore.txt` file and displayed when the game ends.
+- **Pause**: Press `ESC` to pause the game and resume it later.
+- **Poison Food**: On hard difficulty, a 20% chance exists for a toxic food to appear.
+If eaten, the snake moves in the opposite direction for 5 seconds.

 ## Requirements

 - **C++ (C++11 or newer)**
-- **SDL2 library**
+- **SDL2** (Simple DirectMedia Layer)

 ### Installing SDL2

 #### On Ubuntu (or similar Linux OS):